Pollution Events & Sources Summary

 Toxins in Sediment

-Toxic chemicals pose a threat to our health and the health of the Bay, and have even led to the establishment of Seafood Consumption Advisories.
+Toxic chemicals pose a threat to our health and the health of the Bay and have led to the establishment of Seafood Consumption Advisories.
 Monitoring programs gather data describing toxins in sediments of Galveston Bay and the Houston Ship Channel, where elevated concentrations of metals such as mercury, and organic compounds such as PCBs, and polycyclic aromatic hydrocarbons (PAHs) are found in the sediment.
-In 2016, organic toxin levels in the Houston Ship Channel improved, resulting in a grade change from a C in 2015 to a B. The most common organic toxins found in sediments of the Houston Ship Channel continue to be DDT, Pyrene and PCBs, although their concentrations in the sediments of the Houston Ship Channel have improved.
+The organic toxin levels in the Houston Ship Channel remained a B, however there were no 2021 data to update the grade.
+The most common organic toxins found in sediments of the Houston Ship Channel is now Acenaphthylene, a PAH, . and PCBs, although their concentrations in the sediments of the Houston Ship Channel have improved.
 The most commonly found inorganic metal in the sediments of the Houston Ship Channel continues to be Mercury.
-While concentrations improved in 2016, the number of samples collected in the Houston Ship Channel remains low.
+The number of samples collected in the Houston Ship Channel remains low, making reporting on these pollutants challenging.

 Dioxins in the Houston Ship Channel, are monitored as part of the San Jacinto Waste Pit superfund site, but there are not enough data to assess a grade for dioxins in Galveston Bay.
 Therefore Dioxins in Galveston Bay received a grade of “Incomplete”.
 The danger of legacy pollutants such as PCBs and dioxins is they can persist in the sediments for decades and can move into the Bay food web.